Where Can You Park For Vanlife?

 One of the most consistently challenging parts of vanlife is finding where to park.
 Fortunately, there are plenty of places that permit overnight parking for vanlifers.
 Here are some top spots to check out:

 - Public areas: Many government-owned areas are available for overnight camping.
 For example, the Bureau of Land Management offers public boondocking spots across the United States (most of which are free to use).
 However, these areas tend to be secluded, so expect to drive off the beaten path to find them.

-- Store parking lots: Some chain businesses (such as Walmart and Cracker Barrel) let people remain overnight in their parking lots for free.
+- Store parking lots: Because of the popularity of traveling by van or RV, chain businesses (such as Walmart and Cracker Barrel) let people remain overnight in their parking lots for free.
 Parking lots are a great option as they’re spacious and easily accessible — however, depending on the store, you may not have access to a restroom.